Let the Right One In (film): Critical reception

-Let the Right One In received widespread critical acclaim.
-The film has a 98% "Certified fresh" rating at Rotten Tomatoes based on 193 reviews, with an average rating of 8.3/10.
+Let the Right One In has a 98% rating at Rotten Tomatoes based on 192 reviews, with an average rating of 8.3/10.
 The critical consensus reads, "Let the Right One In reinvigorates the seemingly tired vampire genre by effectively mixing scares with intelligent storytelling".
-Additionally, Metacritic has reported an average score of 82 out of 100 based on 30 reviews which indicates "universal acclaim".
+Additionally, Metacritic has reported an average score of 82 out of 100 based on 30 reviews, indicating "universal acclaim".

 Swedish critics generally expressed positive reactions to the film.
 In 26 reviews listed at the Swedish-language review site Kritiker.se it achieved an average rating of 4.1 out of 5.
-Svenska Dagbladet gave the film a rating of 5 out of 6 and hailed Alfredson for his ability to "tell [stories] through pictures instead of words about a society where hearts are turned to icicles and everyone is left on their own, but also about love warm and red like blood on white melting snow".
-Göran Everdahl for SVT's Gomorron Sverige gave the film 4 out of 5 and described the film as "kitchen sink fantasy" that "gives the vampire story back something it has been missing for a long time: the ability to really frighten us".
-Expressen and Göteborgs-Posten were less impressed and gave the film 3 out of 5.
-Expressen criticized it for being unappealing to those uninitiated in vampire films while Göteborgs-Posten believed the supporting characters had lost the emotional depth that made the novel so successful.
+Svenska Dagbladet gave the film a rating of five out of six, and hailed Alfredson for his ability to "tell [stories] through pictures instead of words about a society where hearts are turned to icicles and everyone is left on their own, but also about love warm and red like blood on white melting snow".
+Göran Everdahl for SVT's Gomorron Sverige gave the film four out of five and described the film as "kitchen sink fantasy" that "gives the vampire story back something it has been missing for a long time: the ability to really frighten us".
+Expressen and Göteborgs-Posten were less impressed and gave the film three out of five.
+Expressen criticised it for being unappealing to those uninitiated in vampire films while Göteborgs-Posten believed the supporting characters had lost the emotional depth that made the novel so successful.

 Reviewers have commented on the beautiful cinematography and its quiet, restrained approach to the sometimes bloody and violent subject matter.
 KJ Doughton of Film Threat thought the visuals in the ending were fresh and inventive and would be talked about for years to come.
-Roger Ebert gave the film 3.5 out of 4 stars, calling it a vampire movie that takes vampires seriously, drawing comparisons to Nosferatu and to Nosferatu the Vampyre.
+Roger Ebert gave the film three-and-a-half out of four, calling it a vampire movie that takes vampires seriously, drawing comparisons to Nosferatu and to Nosferatu the Vampyre.
 He described it as a story of "two lonely and desperate kids capable of performing dark deeds without apparent emotion", and praised the actors for "powerful" performances in "draining" roles.
 Ebert later called the film "The best modern vampire movie".
 One negative review came from Owen Gleiberman of Entertainment Weekly, who gave the movie a "C", characterizing it as a "Swedish head-scratcher", with "a few creepy images but very little holding them together".